stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 I_diversity(F(Sigma)) <= epsilon_div
 ```

-for some thresholds `epsilon_coh` and `epsilon_div` that are chosen once per encoding class and do not grow without bound as benchmarks are refined.
+for some thresholds `epsilon_coh` and `epsilon_div` that are chosen once for the given `Encoding_CH_Class` and do not grow without bound as benchmarks are refined.

-A package is considered bad if for every faithful representation `F(Sigma)` in the admissible encoding class, either:
+A package is considered **bad at the effective layer** if for every faithful representation `F(Sigma)` in the admissible encoding class, at least one of the following holds:

 * coherence tension cannot be kept low, or
 * multiverse tension remains high in ways that conflict with standard mathematical practice as recorded in the observables.

+These good or bad labels are **engineering ratings** relative to `Tension_CH` and do not claim that a package is really true or really false in any absolute metaphysical sense.

 ### 4.3 Problem restatement in TU terms